vera-dobryanskaya/MICROMAKE/README.md

 # MICROMAKE

-This is firmware for Prusa 3D printer with temerature patch configured for inductive Z-probe
+This is original firmware, I guess
+V 2016